 One of a manufacturing engineer’s main responsibilities is to combine commercial systems and procedures with scientific breakthroughs.
-Manufacturing engineers are needed a wide range of businesses, from toy manufacturers to aerospace missile designers.
+Manufacturing engineers are needed by a wide range of businesses, from toy manufacturers to aerospace missile designers.
 Most manufacturing engineers specialize, and manufacturing engineering jobs are frequently listed under other titles such as Process Engineer, Manufacturing Director, or Plant Engineer.
 When applying for manufacturing engineering jobs, the job requirements should take precedence over the job title.

 The Standard Occupational Classification (SOC) system of the United States federal government listed 17 different engineering specialties in 2011.
 Other agencies and engineering societies recognize more, usually in subdivisions of the 17 divisions, so this is only a partial list.
 Civil engineering, for example, frequently includes transportation, which is not listed as a separate specialty in the SOC.
 Materials engineering, which includes metallurgy, polymer, and ceramic engineering, is another example.

-Some professions have unique manufacturing engineering jobs, such as a Lumber Drying Research Engineer employed a wood product manufacturer.
+Some professions have unique manufacturing engineering jobs, such as a Lumber Drying Research Engineer employed by a wood product manufacturer.
 Engineers do not all create new products or processes.
 They frequently examine and improve current products or procedures.
 Other engineers’ areas of expertise are more concerned with people than with products.
 Continuous Improvement Engineers and Ergonomic Process Engineers are two examples.

 Aeronautical, or aircraft engineering, and astronautical, or spacecraft engineering, are two types of aerospace engineering.
 Designing machinery, equipment, and crop storage structures are a few manufacturing engineering jobs in agriculture.
 The food processing industry is another agricultural sector that requires manufacturing engineers.
 Food processing, for example, may necessitate the services of an engineer with chemical training.